zackstout/linux-bash/README.md

 - `&&` chains commands, only running each command if its predecessor succeeded.
 - Example command with output tag: `node-sass --output-style compressed -o dist/css src/scss`
 - Example script with only-if-not-exist tag: `"imagemin": "imagemin src/images dist/images -p"`
-- Problem with npm scripting is that they are not platform independent; this is a large part of Grunt/Gulp/Brunch's value.
+- Problem with npm scripts is that they are not platform-independent; this is a large part of Grunt/Gulp/Brunch's appeal.

 ## Shout outs:
 I learned a lot from the following materials: